simvue-io/docs/docs/examples/openfoam.md

 ## Integration with Simvue

 Using the provided `OpenfoamRun` connector, we can easily add Simvue tracking to an OpenFOAM run.
-This works by tracking the log files which are produced during execution of an OpenFOAM simulation. useful information from log files.
+This works by tracking the log files which are produced during execution of an OpenFOAM simulation.
 With this example the log file `log.pimpleFoam` has records like this:

 ```log
 PIMPLE: Iteration 1